Stem Cells

 Types of Stem Cells

-- Source: Derived from the inner cell mass of blastocyst-stage embryos, typically at around 4-5 days post-fertilization.
+- Source: Derived from the inner cell mass of blastocysts.

-- Source: Generated by reprogramming somatic cells (e.g., fibroblasts or blood cells) to a pluripotent state using specific transcription factors.
+- Source: Generated by reprogramming adult somatic cells (e.g., fibroblasts) using transcription factors (e.g., OCT4, SOX2).

 - Regenerative Medicine: